Curriculum and Instruction, MEd - Concentration in Secondary Education English

 English is at the heart of education in the twenty-first century.
 Interest in the content and practice of the English curriculum is sharpened further by an increasing awareness of the importance of language in relation to learning and the role of communication in an advanced technological society.

-- SEED 522: Foundations of Secondary Education (3 credit hours)
+- SEED 522: Foundations of Secondary Education (3 credits)

-- SEED 792: Internship: Secondary Education English (6 credit hours) (Must register for 6 credits)
+- SEED 792: Internship: Secondary Education English (6 credits) (Must register for 6 credits)

 Clinical experiences in public schools will be required throughout the program (a maximum of 15-30 clock hours per course or 45 clock hours per term).
 Arrangements will be made at the beginning of each term.

 A 6-credit 16-week daytime internship is required for completion of the state-approved licensure program.

 Two options are available to meet the needs of most individuals: